 When you learn to make websites in a different way to most people, it stands to reason that your website will immediately start to feel distinctive, and more you.
 “A lot of the best designers really get their personality and their politics into their work” says Lomas.
 “The authenticity of it is something you can really feel.
 You can see it in their social media as well as their work.”

 Beyond the bubble of your personal site, it’s useful to be anywhere online where you can show off your work.
-“Sites like Ello, The Dots, and Dribbble are good places to start.
+“Sites like Ello (opens in new tab), The Dots (opens in new tab), and Dribbble (opens in new tab) are good places to start.
 Some people feel awkward about self promotion, but it’s part of the job of being a designer,” advises Lomas.

 But bear in mind that when you hit ‘publish’ at home in your bedroom, you’re also on view to the rest of the world.
 Lomas is a self-confessed internet stalker.
 “Not in a creepy way,” he’s quick to add.
 But when he was recently hiring and someone applied with a decent CV, he Googled them.